Tuesday, 12 January 2010

 This prompted a group of supporters to set up a phoenix club, Bury AFC.
 They became members of the North West Counties Football League for the 2020-21 season, playing home games at Station Park, Radcliffe.
 However, that season was abandoned owing to the pandemic.
 In 2021-22 the team won the Division One North title.

 The 2022-23 season ended in a fourth-place finish.
-Meanwhile, another fans group managed to buy Gigg Lane from the administrator and also announced that they had purchased the history, memorabilia and trading name of Bury FC.
+Meanwhile, another fan group managed to buy Gigg Lane from the administrator and also announced that they had purchased the history, memorabilia and trading name of Bury FC.

-There was bad blood and bitter ill feeling between the two groups which required resolving.
+There was bad blood and bitter ill feelings between the two groups which required resolving.
 One had a stadium, the other a team.
 A vote failed to be passed to merge the two bodies.
 A second in May 2023 was passed, meaning that Bury AFC amalgamated with Bury FC taking their place in the Premier Division of the NWCFL at Gigg Lane.

-Issues surrounding fans behaviour caused the club problems in the 2023-24 campaign, while tensions continued behind the scenes between some parties.
+Issues surrounding fan's behaviour caused the club problems in the 2023-24 campaign, while tensions continued behind the scenes between some parties.
 The team lost in the final of the playoffs to Wythenshaw Town after earlier defeating Charnock Richard.

 Bury FC will play in the North West Counties League Premier Division in the 2024-25 season.